Which Is Better, Wix Payments or Stripe?

 • You sell services or memberships and need recurring billing.
 Wix Payments handles subscriptions natively through the Wix platform, with no additional plugins.

-• Your customers are in the US, UK, Canada, or Australia and pay in local currency.
-Wix Payments covers the most common markets for Wix merchants without added complexity.
+• Your customers are in a supported country and pay in local currency.
+Wix Payments covers most major markets.
+See the full country list below before committing.

 • You're on a Wix Business or eCommerce plan and want all transactions managed in one dashboard.
 Having payments, orders, and analytics in the same interface saves time.